astropy/astroquery/docs/ipac/nasa_exoplanet_archive/nasa_exoplanet_archive.rst

 Query methods
 =============

-The `~astroquery.nasa_exoplanet_archive.NasaExoplanetArchiveClass.query_object` method can be used to query for a specific planet or planet host.
+The `~astroquery.ipac.nexsci.nasa_exoplanet_archive.NasaExoplanetArchiveClass.query_object` method can be used to query for a specific planet or planet host.
 For example, the following query searches the ``ps`` table of confirmed exoplanets for information about the planet K2-18 b.

 .. doctest-remote-data::

-    >>> from astroquery.nasa_exoplanet_archive import NasaExoplanetArchive
+    >>> from astroquery.ipac.nexsci.nasa_exoplanet_archive import NasaExoplanetArchive
     >>> NasaExoplanetArchive.query_object("K2-18 b")
     <QTable masked=True length=11>
     pl_name pl_letter hostname ... sy_kmagerr1 sy_kmagerr2      sky_coord